You might look at your toddler and wonder if you are doing a good job raising a confident, empathetic human being.

 Another way to help your child show empathy is by reading stories to them.
 Read quality stories with morals to each story.
 It doesn’t matter how old your toddler might be; it helps develop the skill of empathy.

 Find stories that illustrate forgiveness, kindness, love, and care.
-Throughout the story, highlight important characters and their actions.
+Throughout the story, highlight essential characters and their actions.
 Tell your child to consider themselves in such a situation; ask them what they feel.

 You will observe that your child will develop empathy in certain situations because of the books and illustrations you read.